teddygroves/documentation/Data-Lake/README.md

 # LOGGING
-By default the script will write all output to STDOUT, but the --log-file option may **is the --log-file used in our case? - that is wat the documentation are saying but need to sak Thomas**be used to save a copy to a given file.
-In addition, if the
---log-recipient and --smth-\* options are set, the log will be emailed to the specified recipients if any errors occur.
+By default the script will write all output to STDOUT, but the --log-file option may be used to save a copy to a given file.
+In addition, if the --log-recipient and --smth-\* options are set, the log will be emailed to the specified recipients if any errors occur.